 | 1997 |

-D-AKAP2 (AKAP10) was identified as a dual-specific AKAP that binds both type I (RIα) and type II (RIIα) regulatory subunits of PKA; the R-binding domain resides at the C-terminus (residues 333–372) and interacts with the N-terminal dimerization domain of RIα and RIIα.
-A putative RGS domain was also identified near the N-terminus, suggesting a potential link to Gα protein signaling. |
+D-AKAP2 (AKAP10) binds both type I (RIα) and type II (RIIα) regulatory subunits of PKA via a 40-residue C-terminal R-binding domain that interacts with the N-terminal dimerization domain of RIα and RIIα, making it a dual-specific AKAP.
+A putative RGS domain was identified near the N-terminal region. |

 Yeast two-hybrid screen; coprecipitation assays |